NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Because the county-level resolution now explicitly represents transmission investments between counties, the network reinforcement costs from reV are not included in the transmission cost estimates of the county supply curves.
 Spur line costs, or the cost to build from the resource site to the interconnection point, are still taken from reV.
 In the future, the reV model may be adapted to produce network reinforcement costs at the county level, although they might be sufficiently small that ignoring them would be appropriate.
+POI costs are still represented at county resolution.

 #### Power plant capacity data